-Medicare Revenue Recoupments - The Company's independent subsidiaries are subject to regulatory reviews relating to the provision of Medicare services, billings and potential overpayments as a result of Recovery Audit Contractors (RAC), Program Safeguard Contractors, and Medicaid Integrity Contractors programs (collectively referred to as Reviews).
-For several months during the COVID-19 pandemic, the Centers for Medicare and Medicaid Services (CMS) suspended its Targeted Probe and Educate (TPE) Program.
-Beginning in August 2020, CMS resumed TPE Program activity.
-If an operation fails a Review and/or subsequent Reviews, the operation could then be subject to extended review or an extrapolation of the identified error rate to billings in the same time period.
+Medicare Revenue Recoupments - The Company's independent subsidiaries are subject to regulatory reviews relating to the provision of Medicare services, billings and potential overpayments as a result of Recovery Audit Contractors (RAC), various Program Safeguard Contractors, and Medicaid Integrity Contractor programs (collectively referred to as Reviews).
+Reviews vary in claim selection size and processes, ranging from a single episode/claim month to larger, multi-claim batches; and from single rounds of review to reviews of multiple rounds with pass/fail criteria.
+If an operation has a significant error rate or fails a Review and/or subsequent Reviews, the operation could then be subject to extended review or an extrapolation of the identified error rate to billings in the same time period.
 The Company anticipates that these Reviews could increase in frequency in the future.
-As of December 31, 2023 and through the filing date of this report, 40 of the Company's independent subsidiaries had Reviews scheduled or in process.
+As of December 31, 2024 and through the filing date of this report, 18 of the Company's independent subsidiaries had multi-claim Reviews scheduled or in process.